On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Word-Context Classification

 \subsubsection{Unconditional Adaptive SGN (aSGN)}

-In this model, we simplify the generator so that $Y$ only depends on $Z$ as shown in Figure \ref{fig:u}.
-Since in every language the context always depends on the center word, using such a generator, $\widetilde{\mathbb Q}$ tend not to converge to $\widetilde{\mathbb P}$ by construction, except for very small training sample, to which model over-fits.
+In this model, we simplify the generator so that $Y$ depends only on $Z$ as shown in Figure \ref{fig:u}.
+Since in every language, the context always depends on the center word, using such a generator, $\widetilde{\mathbb Q}$ tends not to converge to $\widetilde{\mathbb P}$ by construction, except for a very small training sample, to whichthe model over-fits.